CQC

 • A structured audit plan has been documented and is in practice

-• The patient feedback process is currently being changed to an online system which will give us better control over processing the outcomes and learning.
+• The patient feedback process has been changed to an online system which gives us better control over processing the outcomes and learning.

 • We had considered our reflection of our vision and strategy as strong based on our recent ISO 9001 (15) accreditation, and ongoing audits to retain this status.
 However, on reflection this is now being adapted to work better for both ISO and CQC inspection purposes.